-American music was born in the south.
-Georgia, Alabama, Mississippi, and Louisiana bore jazz, the blues, R&B, and rock and roll.
-These states get their credit but what about North Carolina?
+American music was born in the South: Georgia, Alabama, Mississippi, and Louisiana bore jazz, the blues, R&B, and rock and roll — among many others.
+These Southern states get their credit, but what about North Carolina?
 There are more famous names from the Tar Heel State than you might realize.

 In this post, we’re going to take a look at the lives and careers of 13 of the greatest and most famous musicians from North Carolina, so you can listen with pride if you share the same state!